-Applications for Microsoft Aspire 2021 are coming out (Canada is apparently mid-August).
+Applications for Microsoft Aspire usually come out in the Summer.
 I am sharing some details about the program to encourage students in their final years or new grads to apply 😁 Check out Microsoft Aspire 101 for details about the program, process and timeline, why join Microsoft, and how to get started!

 If you are seriously considering applying, go do it!
 To help you with your application, I have asked some current Aspires to share their top tips and words of advice about standing out among the thousands of people who apply every year.